eclipse-tycho/tycho/devdoc/Releasing_Tycho.md

 ```
 - [ ] close the staging repository on https://oss.sonatype.org/#stagingRepositories
+- [ ] Wait until all checks are done (this takes some time, see Activity tab).
+If all checks have passed, release the repository.
 - [ ] Wait for artifacts to be available on Maven central.
 - [ ] push tag `git push origin tycho-<TYCHO_VERSION>`
 - Documentation